content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/devops/jenkins/1-jenkins-introduction-and-installation.md

 -   It supports 1000 or more plugins to ease your work.
 If a plugin does not exist, you can write the script for it and share with community.
 -   It is built in java and hence it is portable.
 -   It is platform independent.
 It is available for all platforms and different operating systems.
 Like OS X, Windows or Linux.
--   Easy support, since it open source and widely used.
 -   Jenkins also supports cloud based architecture so that we can deploy Jenkins in cloud based platforms.

 **Disadvantages of Jenkins**